alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 ###Certificate of a pharmaceutical product (licensed)

-The certificate provides details about the product and its manufacture, including:
+The certificate shows details including:

 - the marketing authorisation holder
 - the active ingredients and excipients
 - the manufacturing, packaging and batch release sites
 - whether or not the product is on the market in the UK

-Your application must include a letter on headed paper from the marketing authorisation holder giving permission for you to export on their behalf.
-The letter should either give permission for the specific product or an open authorisation for all products the holder has a licence for.

 ####How to apply

 Complete your [application form](https://www.gov.uk/government/publications/form-for-the-certificate-of-a-licensed-pharmaceutical-product) and [send it to MHRA](#send-your-application-form).

+You must also send a letter on headed paper from the marketing authorisation holder giving permission for you to export on their behalf.
+The letter should either give permission for the specific product or an open authorisation for all products the holder has a licence for.

 ###Certificate of a pharmaceutical product (unlicensed)